pola-rs/polars/docs/user-guide/io/json.md

 ### Newline Delimited JSON

-JSON objects that are delimited by newlines can be read into polars in a much more performant way than standard json.
+JSON objects that are delimited by newlines can be read into Polars in a much more performant way than standard json.

 Polars can read an NDJSON file into a `DataFrame` using the `read_ndjson` function: